Center-to-limb variation of spectral lines and continua observed with SST/CRISP and SST/CHROMIS: Observations and data processing

-The SSTRED pipeline \citep{jaime15,mats21} has been designed to process the data from the Swedish 1-meter Solar Telescope.
-It does not only include dark, flat field, and polarimetric calibrations but also performs image restoration, removing optical aberrations caused by turbulence in the atmosphere (and partially corrected for by the SST adaptive optics) using Multi-Object Multi-Frame Blind Deconvolution \citep[MOMFBD;][]{mats02,vanNoort05}.
+The SSTRED pipeline \citep{jaime15,mats21} has been designed to process the data from the SST.
+It not only includes dark, flat field, and polarimetric calibrations, but it also performs image restoration, removing optical aberrations caused by turbulence in the atmosphere (and partially corrected for by the SST adaptive optics) using Multi-Object Multi-Frame Blind Deconvolution \citep[MOMFBD;][]{mats02,vanNoort05}.
 The MOMFBD algorithm assumes that the point spread function (PSF) is constant within subfields of ~5 arcseconds squared.
 The restored subfields are then mosaicked, resulting in a restored version of the entire FOV.
-MOMFBD methods work best when the contrast is high, the noise is low and the exposure time is short.
+MOMFBD methods work best when the contrast is high, the noise is low, and the exposure time is short.
 However, under poor seeing conditions (Fried parameter $r_0$ of 5~cm or lower), the reconstruction can fail.
 This is characterized by the subfields becoming apparent as a checkered pattern of squares in the images.
-In this situation, the intensity may not be conserved and so the resulting spectra will become affected and unusable for the current purpose.
+In this situation, the intensity may not be conserved, and thus the resulting spectra are expected to become affected and are unusable for the current purpose.

-To overcome this problem under poor seeing conditions we have used a modified version of the SSTRED pipeline that performs all the data processing but does not apply MOMFBD.
+To overcome this problem under poor seeing conditions, we used a modified version of the SSTRED pipeline that performs all the data processing but does not apply MOMFBD.
 We believe that this can also be useful for time series with seeing dips as they allow for the temporal continuity of the data to be maintained, for data where spatial resolution is not relevant, and as a quick look tool.
-This feature has now been implemented into the SSTRED pipeline by a keyword that allows the user to set the amount of MOMFBD iterations to 0, thus skipping only the reconstruction but keeping the rest of the process.
+This feature has now been implemented into the SSTRED pipeline by a keyword that allows the user to set the amount of MOMFBD iterations to 0, thus only skipping the reconstruction while keeping the rest of the process.